sitecorelabs/xmcloud-foundation-head-dev/headapps/spa-starters/README.md

 npm run start:<your-spa-app>
 ```

 > \<your-spa-app\> - your SPA application.
-Currently the only one availble framework is Angular.
+Currently the only availble framework is Angular.

 ## Deployment

-- Create your repository based on this one
+1. Create your repository based on this one.
-- The default configuration would deploy the `Next.js` application.
-To deploy your `SPA + Proxy` you need to enable rendering host in `xmcloud.build.json` and disable `nextjsstarter` rendering host (provided example below is for Angular SPA):
+2. The default configuration deploys the `Next.js` application.
+To deploy your `SPA + Proxy` instead, you need to enable the relevant rendering host in `xmcloud.build.json` and disable the `nextjsstarter` rendering host.
+The following example is for Angular SPA:
   ```json
       "renderingHosts": {
           "nextjsstarter": {